iplayer/hiring/IBacklog.md

 }
 ```

-- Each Story class has a `Points` instance variable, which represents an estimate of development effort required to complete the story, and a `Priority` instance variable, which represents the business priority of the story.
+- Each Story class has a `Points` instance variable, which represents an estimate of development effort required to complete the story, and a `Priority` instance variable, which represents the business priority of the story. *Lower numeric value implies higher priority*, for example, a Story with Priority = 1 is more important than a Story with a Priority = 3.

 - The `getSprint(totalPointsAchievable)` method of the Backlog class should return a list of `Story` in the order of business priority, based on the number of points each story takes and the given `totalPointsAchievable` in a sprint.

+- You are free to change the instance variable types if necessary

 - You need not implement the entire system or build a UI, but your solution should demonstrate the key functionality specified in the `IBacklog` interface above.